|Chip Polston||Kimberly Brennen|

 Christopher began his journey with the KY YMCA after going to his first conference sophomore year at St. Xavier High School.
 By the time he went to his first LTC he was hooked, and after jumping over several obstacles (lost advisor, school did not recognize our club), he convinced St. X to allow him to start an official Y-Club on the condition that they win an award while there.
 After attending our first KUNA as a recognized club, his delegation took home the Outstanding Delegation Award.
 By the the time he graduated in 2008, Christopher had attended eleven total conferences and two Y-Corps trips.
 Fast forward, Christopher is currently running a Louisville start-up called MobileServe (MobileServe.org), which is a company geared towards helping organizations track and communicate their impact through community volunteerism.
 Prior to starting starting MobileServe, Christopher started four other companies in industries ranging from urban development to entertainment.
 Before taking on the business work, Christopher has maintained a longstanding core relationship with volunteer work, and has been working with organizations like Wayside Christian Mission and the KY YMCA.
 Since graduating Saint Xavier High School in 2008, Christopher has volunteered at numerous debatable and non-debateable conferences, Metro Youth Advocates, and multiple Y-Corps trips.
 His primary goal in joining the board of the Kentucky YMCA is to help support the organization that shape him into the person he is today.

 Proud alumna and faithful supporter of the Kentucky YMCA Youth Association, Tressie is passionate about developing opportunities for those in underserved populations and rural regions.
 A rural Kentucky native herself, the Y has allowed her to establish and maintain unique relationships with weirdly, great change-makers.
 She is a former Secretary of State of KYA; Trusteeship Council President of KUNA; inaugural Service to the South participant; and LTC, GFI, CONA, and Raggers attendee.
-Tressie holds an MPA with a concentration in Nonprofit Management from the University of Kentucky and works for Brown-Forman Corporation.
+Tressie holds an MPA with a concentration in Nonprofit Management from the University of Kentucky and most recently worked for Brown-Forman Corporation.
 She resides in Versailles with her husband, David and daughter, Hadley.

 Allie Cowan Holtz is a proud alumna of many of the KY YMCA programs from 1996 to 2002, including: KUNA (where she was President of the Security Council in 2002), CONA, Y-Corps (then known as Service to the South), Go For It! and LTC.
 She remembers authoring her first KUNA resolution in sixth grade, which concerned sanctions against Iraq for harboring weapons of mass destruction.
 It failed in committee.